Impact CFX Main Page Index API Reference Change Logs

 //Process the effect result, in this case just logging the result value.

-protected override void processResult(ExampleEffectResult effectResult,
+public override void PlayEffect(ExampleEffectResult effectResult, CollisionResultData collisionResultData)

 {